 The DARIAH Theme

-DARIAH Theme 2017: “Public Heritage and Humanities Research”
+DARIAH Theme 2017: “Cultural Heritage and Humanities Research”

 With a minimal framework, set up as an online resource, and a maximal intended impact in terms of access, enrichment and dissemination of digital information originating from cultural heritage institutions, the Charter will be a place where stakeholders will be able to express officially their requirements and commitments to make the exchange of cultural heritage information easier.
 The content of the Charter will include general Data Re-use principles as well as guidelines regarding formats, licenses, data hosting and redistribution.
 This should contribute to an increased social impact of cultural heritage data as well as the cooperation between research and infrastructure.

 In this context, DARIAH further explored the possible expectations of both cultural heritage institutions and researchers in the arts and humanities of what a closer working relationship might look like.
 The 2017 DARIAH Theme, therefore, sought to bring cultural heritage institutions and researchers together in order to explore a variety of possible issues related to the expression of attribution and licenses, technical formats and recommendations for facilitating re-use, dissemination and hosting, etc. Such events contributed to enriching the data re-use charter itself with additional or more precise features, but also addressed the issues at the heart of the charter without directly engaging with it.